Start your application

 Holistic Review refers to mission-aligned admissions or selection processes that take into consideration applicants’ experiences, attributes, and academic metrics as well as the value an applicant would contribute to learning, practice, and teaching.
 Holistic Review allows admissions committees to consider the “whole” applicant, rather than disproportionately focusing on any one factor.*

 Applicants receive a status update when the admissions review is completed.

 Applicants receive a status update after the campus admissions visit.
-Applicants offered admission must pay the required admission deposit(s) by the specified Admission Deposit Deadlines if they wish to accept the offer.
+Applicants offered admission must pay the required admission deposit(s) by the specified Admission Deposit Deadlines (see below) if they wish to accept the offer.
 If the acceptance deposit is not received by the specified deadline, the admission offer is withdrawn.

 Because the UIC College of Pharmacy participates in the Cooperative Admissions Guidelines (CAG), we expect applicants to adhere to the following Applicant Acceptance Protocols.
-These protocols do not apply to Early Decision applicants.

 Prior to March 1

 - In fairness to other applicants and pharmacy programs, if you have decided before March 1 not to attend a pharmacy school or college that has offered you admission, promptly withdraw your application from that (those) program(s) using the school or college’s preferred method.